-- Treat each child with dignity and respect, regardless of background, diversity and differences.
+- Treating each child with dignity and respect, regardless of background, diversity and differences.

-- Respect the rights and opinions of families and encourage parental and community involvement in all aspects of the Centre.
+- Respecting the rights and opinions of families and encourage parental and community involvement in all aspects of the Centre.

-- Provide an inclusive environment which promotes acceptance of different cultures and special needs groups.
+- Providing an inclusive environment which promotes acceptance of diverse cultures and special needs groups.

-- Seek to celebrate, appreciate and value Australian Aboriginal and Torres Strait Islander Cultures
+- Celebrating, appreciate and value Australian Aboriginal and Torres Strait Islander Cultures

-- Provide various open reciprocal communication channels between Educators and families.
+- Providing various open reciprocal communication channels between Educators and families.

-- Provide a healthy, safe and hygienic environment for Educators, families and children.
+- Providing a healthy, safe and hygienic environment for Educators, families and children.

-- Employ Educators who display teamwork and genuine love and concern for all children in their care.
+- Employing Educators who display teamwork and genuine love and concern for all children in their care.